BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JSON-localStorage.md

 ## Converting To and From JSON

-JavaScript has a built-in JSON object with methods to convert between objects and JSON strings.
+JavaScript has a built-in [JSON namespace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) with methods to convert between objects and JSON strings.
 When in string form.
 JSON can be sent to a server, received from a server, or stored in [Browser Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 Add the following to the end of the `<script>` element: